THE ONEIDA INDIAN NATION’S COMMITMENT TO ENVIRONMENTAL SUSTAINABILITY

 Recycling More Than Just Bottles and Cans

 Turning Stone recycles an average of 310 pounds of shredded paper every day, and recycles more than 20,000 gallons a year of fat from restaurant fryer oil to produce biofuel.
 The culinary team now sources select products that are in recyclable plastic pouches rather than large unrecyclable steel cans.
 Because of the Nation’s comprehensive recycling program, nearly 25,000 pounds of linens, more than 900,000 plastic and glass bottles, and 57 tons of paper are kept out of landfills every year.
+The Nation also no longer distributes plastic straws, unless requested by guests, saving the plastic from landfills.

 Water-Based Cleaning Solutions